acmsigsoft/EmpiricalStandards/Standards/GeneralStandard.md

     published studies that make the same contribution.
 -   Criticizing a study for limitations intrinsic to that kind of study or the methodology used.
--   Cross paradigmatic criticism (e.g. attacking an interpretivist study for not conforming to positivist norms).
+-   Cross-paradigmatic criticism (e.g. attacking an interpretivist study for not conforming to positivist norms).
 -   Requesting additional analysis not directly related to a study's purpose or research question, leading to results poorly linked to the article’s narrative.